Moonstones Succulent (Pachyphytum oviferum) Care Indoors, Propagation & Common Problems

 Light Requirements

-Moonstones Succulent grows best in bright light to full sunlight; however, protect the plant from hot midday sun.
+Moonstones Succulent needs bright light to full sunlight; however, protect the plant from hot midday sun to prevent scorching.

-Should you choose to take the plant outdoors, gradually acclimatize it and place it in a shaded place to avoid scorching of the leaves.
+Should you choose to grow the plant outdoors, gradually acclimate it and place it in a shaded place to avoid scorching of the leaves.

-Average warmth temperatures between 16-260C are ideal for Moonstones Succulent.
+Pachyphytum oviferum thrives in a warmth of 16-260C.
 The sudden change in temperature between day and night is excellent for this succulent.
+Keep it away from drafts as they may cause stunted growth and leaf drop.

 Fertilizer

-Feed Moonstones Succulent every 3 months during the growing period with a water-soluble, succulents fertilizer as it is not a heavy feeder.
-Stop feeding during the cold season as growth is minimal at this time.
+Feed Moonstones Succulent with a water-soluble, succulents fertilizer every 3 months during the growing period as it is not a heavy feeder.
+Stop feeding in the cold season as growth is minimal at this time.

-The best potting mix for Moonstones Succulent is sandy or rocky soil as it mimicks the soil in its natural habitat like this succulents potting mix available at Amazon.
+The best potting mix for Moonstones Succulent is sandy or rocky soil as it mimicks the soil in its natural habitat.
+A Cactus and succulents potting mix is ideal for this plant.

 Repotting

-Repot Moonstones Succulent only when the plant has become pot-bound and avoid touching the leaves as too much touching can leave marks on the leaves.
+Repot your Moonstones Succulent only when pot-bound and avoid touching the leaves as too much touching can leave marks on the leaves.

 Use a shallow rather than a deep pot as it has shallow roots.
 A clay pot is preferable because it is porous and therefore allows the soil to dry out faster.

-The pot should be only 1 size larger than the current one.
-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Select a pot only 1 size larger and one withs a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these succulents pots on Amazon.

 Pruning